Roblox/creator-docs/content/en-us/projects/assets/in-experience-asset-creation.md

 -- Add an event handler
 local function onUserPublish(player, promptObject)
-	-- User save the car instance with the experience default color if promptObject.name == "car" then
+	-- User saves the car instance with the experience's default color if promptObject.name == "car" then
-		createAsset(player, car)
+		CreateAsset(player, car)
 	elseif promptObject.name == "CarPaintYellow" or promptObject.name == "CarPaintBlue" or promptObject.name == "CarPaintBlack" or promptObject.name == "CarPaintRed" then
 		PaintCarColor(promptObject.name)
 	end